matchingbrackets/businessPlan/Originals.md

 - Tone (casual, educational, conversational):
 - What I share:
 - What I don't do:
-- How I miss success:
+- How I measure success:

 ---